AG500/Metaheuristic-project/README.md

 Then what algorithm to use?
 Because this is a signle objective combinatory problem, i tried both Simulated Algorithm and Genetic Algorithm.
 SA because it is a simple algorithm and i hoped than it would be much faster than other algorithms, and GA because of the analogy between DNA and the combination of cities.

 Simulated Annealing here is not so different than "trying every combinaison" because in JMetalPy it uses a mutation called "Swap Permutation" that select only 2 cities and permutate them.
-While in GA, if one of the parents have the optimal combinaison for some of the cities, his combination can survive threw the next generations, depending of the size of the offspring (childs) and the probability of crossover and mutation.
-Also, SA tend to convergence very quickly to a local optimum while GA, with enough time, goes to the global optimum thanks to the mutation
+While in GA, if one of the parents have the optimal combination for a part of the path, the combination can survive threw the next generations, depending of the size of the offspring (childs) and the probability of crossover and mutation.
+Also, SA tend to convergence very quickly to a local optimum while GA, with enough time, goes to the global optimum.

 Djibouti data base: